m8pple/arch2-2014-cw2/README.md

-Of these steps, the most complicated are arguably 2, making sure you understand how a write-back LRU cache works, and 5, which is making sure your code.
+Of these steps, the most complicated are arguably 2, making sure you understand how a write-back LRU cache works, and 5, which is making sure your code works.